Nauru travel guide

-UK Emergency Travel Documents (ETDs) are accepted for entry to, and exit from Nauru.
-You should consult the immigration authority in Nauru to confirm before travelling and you should be aware that there is no British High Commission in Nauru to issue replacement travel documents once in country.
+UK Emergency Travel Documents (ETDs) are accepted for entry to, and exit from Nauru but you should consult the immigration authority in Nauru to confirm this before travelling.
+You should be aware that there is no British High Commission in Nauru to issue replacement travel documents once in country.

 Yellow fever certificate requirements

 Check whether you need a yellow fever certificate by visiting the National Travel Health Network and Centre’s TravelHealthPro website.